Fundacio-i2CAT/hostapd_prometheus_exporter/README.md

     - METRICS_STA: metrics related to the stations connected to the AP/VAP.
 For each metric, it expects a name_hostapd (must be one of the obtained metrics when using the 'all_sta' command in hostapd_cli), a name_prometheus (the one that will be exported to prometheus), a type (gauge or counter) and a help/information string

- - Copyright 2019 Miguel Catalan-Cid <miguel.catalan@i2cat.net>.
+ - Copyright 2019 Fundacio i2CAT <www.i2cat.net>, Miguel Catalan-Cid
+<miguel.catalan@i2cat.net>.
 See LICENSE for more details